ChevronETC/JetPackDSP.jl/docs/src/index.md

 power = 2.0 : (d^2 + (H d)^2)^1
 ```

-If power < 2, and damping is not > 0, you may get Indian Bread (Nan) when envelope value is zero Default damping factor is eps(T).
+If power < 2, and damping is not > 0, you may get NaN when envelope value is zero Default damping factor is eps(T).
 If you know your traces are not zero, set damping=0 in constructor to avoid over damping.

 # JetPackDSP.JopFilter
 ```julia